thedeveloperyt/ATM-Dashboard/New.md

  Example Visuals and Insights Recap

-1. Monthly Revenue and Cost Analysis: Identify the most and least profitable banks by comparing revenue and cost.
+1. Monthly Revenue and Cost Analysis: Identify the most and least profitable states by comparing revenue and cost.
 2. Transaction Trends: Observe seasonal patterns and trends in transaction volumes.
 3. Cost Breakdown: Analyze the largest cost contributors to target for cost-saving measures.
 4. Profit Margin Analysis: Identify which ATMs are performing well in terms of profitability.
 5. Geographical Analysis: Visualize the distribution and performance of ATMs across different regions.

-These visualizations will help you gain comprehensive insights into ATM performance, operational costs, and profitability, enabling better decision-making and strategic planning.
+These visualizations will help you gain comprehensive insights into ATM performance, operational costs, and profitability, enabling better decision-making and strategic planning for your single bank's ATMs.